OpenFreeEnergy/IndustryBenchmarks2024/docs/source/input_preparation.rst

 In its benchmark inputs, Schrodinger places cofactor molecules within the PDB file.
 Currently OpenFE cannot parse such inputs as small molecules are expected as separate inputs.

-Should your input PDB have cofactors, please extract these from the PDB and store them within an SDF file named “cofactors.sdf”.
+Should your input PDB have cofactors, please extract these from the PDB and store them within an SDF file named ``cofactors.sdf``.
 You may be required to manually assign and/or correct bond orders such that they represent the expected state of the molecules and the SDF files are readable by RDKit.

 .. note::
    Waters and ions do not need to be extracted from the PDB file.